juraj-hrivnak/.minecraft/README.md

 # Pax usage
-Use pax using command like or terminal.
+Use pax using command line or terminal.
-To see how [Pax] works it's recommended to go checkout its wiki: [here](https://github.com/froehlichA/pax/wiki)
+To see how [Pax] works it's recommended to checkout its wiki: [here](https://github.com/froehlichA/pax/wiki)

 ## Locating pax folder
 Locate the pax folder in your computer.